Today started very early….out on our balcony as the ship came into port.

 Ketchikan has TWO Claims to Fame: Salmon Capital of the World…and World’s Largest Collection of Totem Poles.
 There’s also the Tongass Trading Company with it’s FABULOUS jackets, raincoats, & hoodies at incredible prices…

-Our plans today would encompass BOTH of Ketchikan’s highlights.
-We would take the city bus to Totem Bight State Park to see the totem poles, then come back to town to walk Creek Street and see the salmon. (hopefully leaving just enough time for a quick run into Tongass Trading Co…)
+Our plans today would encompass ALL of these.
+We would take the city bus to Totem Bight State Park to see the totem poles, then come back to town to walk Creek Street and see the salmon. (hopefully leaving just enough time for a quick run into Tongass Trading Co. to make our purchases)

-Finding the ‘right’ place to catch the ‘right’ bus to go north of town proved to be somewhat challenging…but with a few questions (and a few wrong answers… haha) we finally found it.
-When the bus driver let us off, he told us when to be back to catch the returning bus (buses on this loop only run every hour so catching that returning bus would be QUITE IMPORTANT with our short port time!!!)
+Finding the ‘right’ place to catch the ‘right’ bus to go north of town proved to be somewhat challenging… We were actually sent to the wrong place twice…but we DID finally get to the right intersection. 🙂 When the bus driver let us off, he told us when to be back to catch the returning bus (buses on this loop only run every hour so catching that returning bus would be QUITE IMPORTANT with our short port time!!!)

 There were 3 options for seeing totem poles that day; we chose Totem Bight because of their authentic restored poles…and their scenic location on the Inside Passage.
 At the entrance, we received a brochure with a map and descriptions/story behind each pole.
 Then…there’s the Clan House – Now…everything I’d read previously said that only those on official tours were allowed into the Clan House.
 However, the woman at the gate told us that if there was a tour inside there, to just go in.
 If anyone said anything to us, to reply “The lady at the gate said it was ok if we enter…” When we got to the Clan House, there was a tour group there.
 We went in quietly and no one said anything to us.